gregdetre/healthyselfjournal/docs/reference/DESKTOP_PYWEBVIEW_APP.md

 - The desktop command starts a background HTTP server and opens a WKWebView window.
 - Recording uses `getUserMedia` + `MediaRecorder` in the embedded WebView; uploads are persisted immediately to the session folder.
 - STT is performed via the configured backend; short/quiet responses can be automatically discarded.
+A background worker processes segments and streams partial results via polling `/session/{id}/jobs/{job_id}`.
 - Each successful upload updates the running total duration and returns the next question.
 - When enabled, TTS synthesizes the assistant prompt server‑side and the browser plays it.
 - Closing the window stops the background server and exits cleanly.